 The Spokane Public Schools board of directors named Dr. Adam Swinyard superintendent in the summer of 2020.
-In his role as superintendent for the state’s largest school districts, Dr. Swinyard is tasked with implementing the district’s vision, goals and policies.
+In his role as superintendent for one of the state’s largest school districts, Dr. Swinyard is tasked with implementing the district’s vision, goals and policies.

 Dr. Swinyard previously served as the district’s associate superintendent for teaching and learning and director of secondary schools.